a-gavin/a-gavin.github.io/content/blog/usb-serial.md

 If you aren't familiar with udev, [this article]("https://wiki.archlinux.org/title/udev") explains the basics and a bit of history.
 The main takeaway is that udev controls USB serial devices, among other things.
 This necessitates the creating an appropriate udev rule to use the device as a non-root user.

-**NOTE:** This assumes you have root privileges on the machine you will use and are fine with giving _all users_ access to serial devices on the system.

 ## Instructions